Help us rebuild Catholic churches and schools in Puerto Rico

 Read the stories below to learn about the resilience, creativity and unwavering faith of Catholic parishes, priests and leaders in Puerto Rico during these turbulent years:

-Pope Francis and Cardinal Blase Cupich: Invested in Puerto Rico’s recovery
+Pope Leo, Pope Francis, and Cardinal Blase Cupich: Invested in Puerto Rico’s recovery

-Pope Francis has taken great interest in and supported Catholic Extension Society’s work to rebuild Puerto Rico.
-He has sent our chancellor, Cardinal Blase Cupich, to the island to make pastoral visits on his behalf and to keep him informed on the reconstruction progress.
+During his papacy, Pope Francis took great interest in and supported Catholic Extension Society’s work to rebuild Puerto Rico.
+He sent our chancellor, Cardinal Blase Cupich, to the island to make pastoral visits on his behalf and to keep him informed on the reconstruction progress.

-In 2018 we brought the Holy Father a Puerto Rican flag, which he blessed.
-He is pictured here with our president, Father Jack Wall, in Rome.
+In 2018 we brought the late Holy Father a Puerto Rican flag, which he blessed.
+He was photographed with our president, Father Jack Wall, in Rome.
 We hand-delivered the flag back to Catholic leaders in Puerto Rico.

 Pope Francis told Catholic Extension Society: